Diary of Staff Nurse Christine Erica Strom - 1917-1919 - Part 6

 two donkeys & much [[?]] & two

-[[?]] after dark.
+Greeks after dark.
 Capt S's 5 leptos

 supplied the buckshee.
-Calledin at
+Called in at

 Sedes village coming home - & took 2

-snaps there [[?]]
+snaps thereof.
 Saw a delightful

 Serbian museum, and some charming